katydecorah/katydecorah.github.io/_posts/2014-01-01-z-index-and-transform.md

 ![Ribbon tail with trapezoids with opacity](https://dl.dropbox.com/s/epktfxr3eh7xceb/zindex-ribbon-trap-op.png)
 ![Ribbon tail with trapezoids](https://dl.dropbox.com/s/2l2v13jeytdi30c/zindex-ribbon-trap.png)

 The trapezoid fit perfectly.
 I also used a variable `$ribbonSize` to keep the ribbon tails in proportion with the shadow.
-In doing so, the ribbon is scalable!
+In doing so, the ribbon became scalable!

 ##  the stacking order on transform